Sujan-Naik/striving-web/README.md

 Key features include:

-- GPT-5 powered GitHub Repository Generator – instantly create or edit GitHub repositories with AI assistance.
+- AI powered GitHub Repository Generator – instantly create or edit GitHub repositories with AI assistance.

 - Feature Architecture Visualization – map and organize features into a tree-like structure that stays in sync with documentation and manuals